COVID-19 pandemic in Cambodia: 14–25 March - restrictions come into place

-In 14 March, MOEYS published an article, declaring that they would have to shut down all educational institutes in Phnom Penh until further notice, so did an NGO of where the Belgian man had been working at.
+In 14 March, MOEYS published an article declaring that they would have to shut down all educational institutes in Phnom Penh until further notice, as did an NGO where the Belgian man had been working.
 On 16 March, it was announced the closure of all educational institutions would be expanded nationwide.

-According to a Ministry of Health press release, Cambodia announced a ban on all entries from Italy, Germany, Spain, France and the United States, thereby all visas would be undeniably suspended.
+According to a Ministry of Health press release, Cambodia announced a ban on all entries from Italy, Germany, Spain, France and the United States, with all visas indefinitely suspended.
 This policy would be held for thirty days, effective on 17 March.
 Iran was added to the list of countries whose nationals were suspended entry to Cambodia the following day, making a total of six.
 This would take effect on 18 March.

 On 15 March, an additional case of COVID-19 was confirmed in Phnom Penh at 5 p.m. sharp on a French man, 35.
 With his wife and his four-month-old baby, the family flew from Paris to Singapore on 13 March.
 Showing signs of fever, the authorities there took his samples for examination.
 To wait for the results, he wasn't allowed to go any further, however as a follow-up health checkup was presented, he was informed that he could carry on and the results would be available accordingly.
 The family were off, landed at Phnom Penh International Airport on the morning of 14 March.
 The same day, the test came back positive.
 As of 15 March, the man was admitted to Khmer-Soviet Friendship Hospital while his wife and child, were staying at home of a relative under medical supervision.

 Contacts with the man were found in the plane he boarded, in total of 24 passengers (including him and his family), and another two transporters who drove them home, to be examined.
 At 9 p.m., a report of 4 more cases were publicized, tallied up to twelve at the end of the day.

 It included a 4-month-old child of the French patient, a Cambodian from France, and two Khmer Muslims, 35 and 39, who attended the Tablighi Jamaat mosque superspreader event near Kuala Lumpur, Malaysia on 29 February.
 The ten mosque event attendees arrived at Preah Vihear (except one, who arrived at Stung Treng) on 3 March and up to 14 March, Malaysia informed that it had found the infected from that gathering.
 Another 8 people were continually in testing.